Organizing Unstructured Image Collections using Natural Language: Method

+The goal of an \taskshort system is to first discover meaningful grouping criteria (or {themes}) from an unstructured image collection by finding commonalities among the images, and then group them into semantic clusters as per the discovered criteria.
+This is particularly a challenging task because it requires reasoning over the visual content of all images \textit{simultaneously}.
+To address \taskshort, we diverge from representation learning-based MC approaches~\cite{yao2024multi,yao2025customized}, as no existing model can yet encode large image sets and reason over them reliably.
+Instead, we convert the visual content of all images into text and use \textit{text descriptions as a proxy} to discover the grouping criteria and the semantic substructures.

-\myparagraph{System overview:} As illustrated in \reffig{system}, the proposed \methodshort consists of two modules: Criteria Proposer and Semantic Grouper.
-The Criteria Proposer (or Proposer in short) processes the entire image set $\data$ to discover diverse common themes among the images and proposes grouping criteria $\manyrules$ in natural language (\eg \texttt{Location}).
-Once the criteria are proposed, the Semantic Grouper (or Grouper in short) discovers distinct semantic clusters that adhere to each criterion $\onerule_l$ at varying levels of semantic granularity and assigns images to their respective clusters (\eg ``Climbing gym'').
-In this work, we explore various design choices for both the Proposer and Grouper, detailed in the following subsections.
-Full implementation details, including exact prompts, are provided in \refapp{app_prompt}.
+\myparagraph{System Overview:} As illustrated in \reffig{system}, our proposed \methodshort is a two-stage framework that is composed of two modules: \textit{Criteria Proposer} and \textit{Semantic Grouper}.
+The Criteria Proposer processes the \textit{entire} image set $\data$ to discover diverse common themes among the images and proposes grouping criteria $\manyrules$ in natural language (\eg \texttt{Location}).
+Once the criteria are proposed, the Semantic Grouper uncovers the substructure $\substructure_l$ of $\data$ by discovering distinct semantic clusters and assigning images to their respective clusters (\eg ``Tennis Court''), adhering to each criterion $\onerule_l \in \manyrules$.
+As the \taskshort task operates without user priors to guide semantic granularity, we also design our Semantic Grouper to automatically discovers $\substructure_l$ across multiple granularity levels, from coarse (\eg, ``Outdoor'') to mid (\eg, ``Recreation'') to fine (\eg, ``Tennis Court''), and organizes the images accordingly.
+In this work, we explore \textit{three} design choices for both the Proposer and the Grouper.
+Due to space constraints, only the main variant of \methodshort is illustrated in \reffig{system}, while the illustrations of the alternative variants and additional implementation details, including the exact prompts, are provided in \refapp{app_prompt}.
+Next, we describe each variant in detail.